MaliMrav/Telemetry/README.md

 The objective is to:

 - eliminate continuous display power draw
-- extend battery life
+- extend battery life dramatically (months or years on rechargeable batteries)
 - reduce hardware complexity
 - publish directly to MQTT

-The display dashboard then becomes the main interface for the whole ecosystem.
+The display dashboard then becomes the main interface for the whole ecosystem, with sensor nodes operating at microamp-level power consumption while sleeping.

+---

+## Project History

+This project was previously known as **ESP8266_TFT_MiniGrafx_Weather_UI**.

+The rebrand to **Telemetry** reflects its evolution from a weather-specific display into a general-purpose embedded dashboard framework suitable for any MQTT-driven telemetry application.

+See `README v1.0.md` for the original documentation from the earlier architecture.

 ---